isomerpages/nparks-biodiversity/_festival-highlights/Community Programmes and Activities.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ocean Superheroes with Blossom World Society graphic" src="/images/FoB 2025/5_Ocean_Superheroes_with_Blossom_World_Society.png">
 </div>
-<p>"Join our parent-child programme with Blossom World Society to learn how
+<p>Join our parent-child programme with Blossom World Society to learn how
 we can live sustainably and do our part to keep our beaches and oceans clean!</p>
 <p>In this programme:</p>